martijn/xsv/README.md

 Be aware that hash mode will lead to unpredictable results if the worksheet has multiple columns with the same header.

 `Xsv::Workbook.open` accepts a filename, or an IO or String containing a workbook.
+Optionally, you can pass a block which will be called with the workbook as parameter, like `File#open`.

 `Xsv::Sheet` implements `Enumerable` so you can call methods like `#first`, `#filter`/`#select`, and `#map` on it.